UsabilityEngineering/fridge/README.md

 * From our cognitive walkthrough, we discovered that our findings suggest  **medium to high fidelity** design with **improvements in user feedback**.
 * From our informal user feedback, we found users want the application to be as **automated and seamless as possible**.
 Users want a way to **add/subtract quantities of each food item** and be **notified of** grocery items that are **expiring soon or expired foods**.
 Along with this, make the process of **adding grocery items with their relevant information** as effortless as possible.
-* Our findings **suggest adanvcements to our wireframes** by making changes to existing boards and adding more to **have more accurate prototypes** to our final product.
+* Our findings **suggest advancements to our wireframes** by making changes to existing boards and adding more to **have more accurate prototypes** for our final product.
 Some scenarios were more easily accomplished than others.

 [Full phase II report](phaseII/)